Sidney Toler: Charlie Chan series

-Following the death of Warner Oland, Twentieth Century-Fox began the search for a new Charlie Chan.
+Since 1931 Twentieth Century-Fox had been producing very successful detective mysteries featuring the Oriental sleuth Charlie Chan.
+They became vehicles for character actor Warner Oland, who starred in these pictures until his death on August 6, 1938.
+The studio then began the search for a new Charlie Chan.
 Thirty-four actors were tested before the studio decided on Toler.
 Twentieth Century-Fox announced its choice on October 16, 1938, and filming began October 24 on Charlie Chan in Honolulu, which had been originally scripted for Warner Oland and Keye Luke.

 Toler's interpretation of the Chinese detective in Charlie Chan in Honolulu was very well received.
 Box Office Digest: "Charlie Chan is in safe hands.
 Charlie will go marching on to cheerful tunes in the person of Sidney Toler.
 It isn't an imitation Warner Oland characterization that Toler delivers, but it is a thoroughly satisfying, neatly shaded Charlie Chan."
 Independent Exhibitors Film Bulletin: "As for Toler, he does a superlative job.
 He has sensibly formulated his own characterization, a lighter, more affable and less formal Charlie Chan.
 We think audiences will accept him."
 Motion Picture Herald: "[The preview was] attended by top-ranking executives, the most sought-after reviewers and commentators, and invited guests... quite a few of these strangers to Chan went into ecstasies."

 Besides Toler, another change was made in the series.
-Sen Yung, as Number Two Son Jimmy, replaced Keye Luke, who had played Number One Son Lee.
+Now that Warner Oland was gone, Keye Luke was no longer interested in playing Number One Son Lee.
+Replacing him was Sen Yung as Number Two Son, Jimmy.
 Toler's Chan, rather than merely mimicking the character that Oland had portrayed, had a somewhat sharper edge that was well suited for the rapid changes of the times, both political and cultural.
 When needed, Charlie Chan now displayed overt sarcasm, usually toward his son Jimmy.

 Through four years and 11 films, Toler played Charlie Chan for Twentieth Century-Fox.
-In 1942, though, following the completion of Castle in the Desert, Fox concluded the series.
+Unlike Warner Oland, however, Toler was still considered a featured player and never received "star" billing for his performances.
+Now the film title always came first, followed by "with Sidney Toler".
+In 1942, after the completion of Castle in the Desert, Fox concluded the series.
 The wartime collapse of the international film market may have been a factor, but the main reason was that Fox was curtailing virtually all of its low-budget series.
 Fox's other "B" series — Jane Withers, Michael Shayne, and The Cisco Kid — also ended that year.
 Only Laurel and Hardy remained in Fox's "B" unit, until it shut down at the end of 1944.